 Is Newcastle a Safe City to Live in?

-In 2023, the Newcastle crime rate was found to be 118 per 1,000 people.
-This crime rate placed the city 7% higher than Tyne & Wear, making it the most dangerous major city in the region.
-Our of the 28 towns, villages, and cities in the region, it is one of the top 10 most dangerous.
+In 2026, the Newcastle crime rate was found to be 84 per 1,000 people.
+This crime rate placed the city 8% higher than Tyne & Wear, making it the most dangerous major city in the region.
+Out of the 28 towns, villages, and cities in the region, it is one of the top 10 most dangerous.

 Is it Safe to Walk in Newcastle at Night?

-Whilst the Newcastle crime rate is relatively high, Newcastle was ranked as the 13th safest city for a night out in the UK.
-In a series of surveys conducted by Get Licensed, it was revealed that Newcastle upon Tyne earned a safety score of 6.94.
-This placed it at spot number 13 of 49 other cities and towns in the UK.
+Whilst the Newcastle crime rate is relatively high, Newcastle was ranked as the 1st safest city for a night out in the UK.
+In a series of surveys conducted by Get Licensed, it was revealed that Newcastle upon Tyne earned a safety score of 8.19.

 Is Newcastle Safe for Students?